Thank you for your interest in this class, which has been custom developed for BCC students.

 (3) a final exam

 (4) a 3-4 page research project on artwork in a museum you will visit in person.
 Project is due towards the end of the semester.
+Project may not be assigned during summer months.

 Assignment deadlines are usually Tuesdays, 11:55 pm.
 Students are generally given approximately 7 days to complete weekly assignments (reading and quizzes, for example) and at least 5 weeks to complete the research project.